 DE Shaw India Software Pvt.
-Limited has 3 profile viz Software Developers, QA Developer, and System Administrator.
+Limited has 3 profiles viz Software Developers, QA Developer, and System Administrator.
 The selection procedure consisted of three rounds of viz.
 Written (mainly quantitative, C, C++, Java, Data Structures and Algorithms.

 The written test is the toughest part which consisted of questions from every field.
 The 20 Questions in the aptitude section were a tough and most important part to get through the round.
 The next section consisted of 35 Questions from each and every field of computer science.